|

 These

-pictures were taken from the perspective of an angler looking upstream.
+pictures were taken from the

-trout.
-The area of shallower and relatively
+area of shallower and relatively slower moving water on the right

-slower moving water on the right holds few fish.
+holds few fish.

-two pictures show - from the angler's perspective - the position of the
+The next two pictures show - from the angler's perspective -

-fly line in the parking area and after it has been cast into the
+the position of the fly line in the parking area and after it has

-fish-holding area.
+been cast into the fish-holding area.

 |